Ronak55/Ronak55/README.md

 👨🏻‍💻 Exploring new technologies and developing software solutions and quick hacks.
 🎓 Studying Computer Science and computer programming.
-🌱 Enthusiast in full-stack development.
-😴 I believe a perfect nap can be the ultimate solution for any stress.
+🌱 Enthusiast in full-stack development, mobile app development 😴 I believe a perfect nap can be the ultimate solution for any stress.

 ## 🛠 Tech Stack